 app.error.lineNumber | String | The line number of the script that causes the JavaScript error. |

-The app RenderError event is fired in case of render uncaught errors during component render function and watchers.
-Here in this event you have at your disposition the app Error property with the below properties:
+The app RenderError event is fired for uncaught errors propagating from within the application.
+Here in this event you have at your disposition the app Error property which is a JavaScript object with the below properties:

 Name | Type | Description |